 - 3. Using a blade or explorer-like instrument, collapse the remaining ring into the open space created by removal of the core and lift it out. - 4.
 Place the white (least retentive) male on the Seating Tool.

-Standard ERA male -

-Align the small rectangular projection running from the top to the bottom of the male with the corresponding slot in the acrylic recess or ERA Metal Jacket.
+Align the small horizontal tab at the occlusal of the male with the corresponding depression in the acrylic recess or Micro ERA Metal Jacket.
 Push hard to snap the final male into place.
 You can hear a definite snap when the male seats.